usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 the message the user can set ``ns3::psc::McpttMsgStats::IncludeMessageContent`` to "true" as well.

-The ``McpttProseCollisionDetector`` class is used in the setup delay example for detecting when collisions occur in the PSCCH and PSSCH of the ProSe Sidelink channel.

 The ``ns3::psc::McpttStateMachineStats`` class has the necessary functions to act as a sink to trace state transitions of the various state machines throughout a simulation.
 One can set the name of the output file by setting the